Medicine Overview of Tenocruz Tablet

 How to use Tenocruz Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Tenocruz 300mg Tablet with food.
+Tenocruz 300mg Tablet is to be taken with food.

 How Tenocruz Tablet works